fafadiatech/ft-ansible-playbook/odoo/README.md

 ```

 ## Creating your own SSH keys
-If you havent created your own private keys create using the following command and select the directories to save it in or skip to stick with deafault.
+If you haven't created your own private keys create using the following command and select the directories to save it in or skip to stick with default.
 Similarly you need to do on the server if not created.
 ```
 ssh-keygen -t rsa
 ```